ApryseSDK/webviewer-mendix-sample/README.md

 ![WebViewer UI](https://www.pdftron.com/downloads/pl/webviewer-ui.png)

-This repo is specifically designed for any users interested in integrating WebViewer into Mendix low-code app.
+This repo is specifically designed for any users interested in customizing and integrating WebViewer into Mendix low-code app.
 You can watch [a video here](https://youtu.be/a9HNVzbmDLM) to help you get started.

 ## Initial setup

-Before you begin, make sure your development environment includes [Node.js](https://nodejs.org/en/).
+Before you begin, make sure you have installed [Node.js](https://nodejs.org/en/) in your development environment.

-## Create a new or use an existing Mendix App
+## Create a new Mendix App or use an existing app

 Open [Mendix Studio Pro](https://docs.mendix.com/howto/general/install) and create a new project by selecting `File > New Project` from the top menu bar, and choose the `Blank` app.

-After creating a new app, or inside of the existing app navigate to the app's directory and create a new folder called `CustomWidgets/webViewer` and place the extracted contents from [WebViewer Mendix Web Widget](https://github.com/PDFTron/webviewer-mendix-sample).
+After creating a new app or inside of the existing app, navigate to the root directory and create a new folder called `CustomWidgets/WebViewer` and place the extracted contents from [this sample](https://github.com/PDFTron/webviewer-mendix-sample) inside.

 By default, Mendix projects are stored in:
 ```
 C:\Users\$your_username\Documents\Mendix\
 ```
-In terminal or command line navigate to `CustomWidgets/webViewer` and run:
+In the terminal or command line, navigate to `CustomWidgets/WebViewer` and run:
 ```
 npm install
 ```